f34nk/elixir_html_tools/README.md

 *I do not intend to give a complete analysis here.
 If something is missing or plain wrong send me a message or feel invited to participate in the [forum discussion](https://elixirforum.com/t/overview-of-available-html-tools-in-elixir/12905).*

-# Available Elixir html tools
+# Html tools in Elixir

 The landscape of available Elixir packages for html tooling is overseeable but in that sense also very focused.
 Each library is there for a distinct use case.